k2-fsa/text_search/examples/librilight/README.md

 ## Decode the audios

 This stage decodes the audios to texts with a pre-trained ASR model.
-Firstly split the long audio into small pieces (for eaxmple 30 seconds), then decode these this pieces of audios to texts, combine them together at last.
+Firstly split the long audio into smaller pieces (for eaxmple 30 seconds), then decode these pieces of audios to texts, combine them together at last.

 Code is available here: https://github.com/k2-fsa/icefall/pull/980

-You can run the whole pipeline with the script https://github.com/k2-fsa/icefall/blob/27b9c45d53e3a4268a76c6d2c2bb42e0d1932ed5/egs/librispeech/ASR/long_file_recog.sh
+You can run the whole pipeline with the script long_file_recog.sh

-**Note:** The whole pipeline include the stages to prepare raw manifests in the above stage (stage 1 in long_file_recog.sh).
+**Note:** The whole pipeline includes the stages to prepare raw manifests in the above stage (stage 1 in long_file_recog.sh).

 It will generate a manifest (including the transcripted text and timestamps).